zizo1111/tech_challenge/README.md

 * Sides of the conveyer Belt.
 Design can be found [here](components/Sides.ipt).
 * The Pi holder in which the Pi and cameras are mounted to.
 This consists of two parts, the [sides](components/holder_sides.ipt) and the [holder](components/pi_holder.ipt).
 * The two gears transfering the movement from the stepper motor to the belt. [gear1](components/Spur%20Gear14.ipt), and [gear2](components/Spur%20Gear24.ipt).
+* In order to mount and fix the gears together, this [part](components/motor_gear_holder.ipt), which should be also laser cut.
 ### 3D printed parts:
 ***
 * The Pi camera mounting [holder](components/pi_camera_mount_v8.stl), the design was adopted from [here](https://www.thingiverse.com/thing:2810155).